pavanmannem/pavan_studio/readme.md

 ## Contact

-You can get in touch or follow the website owner via the following platforms:
+You can get in touch or follow me:

 - [Twitter](https://twitter.com/pavan6000)
 - [Instagram](https://www.instagram.com/6.outof.10)